Jamshedpur all set to host senior archery nationals | Sports-Games

 - India

-The 10-day competition will be organized at the Tata Archery Academy as part of celebrations for the establishment's 25th anniversary.
+The 10-day competition will be organised at the Tata Archery Academy as part of celebrations for the establishment's 25th anniversary.

 Over 950 archers and team officials from 40 states and sports control/promotion boards have registered for the event.